Qiskit/documentation/README.md

 # Only check file metadata
 npm run check:metadata

 # By default, only the non-API docs are checked.
-You can add any of the
+You can add the
-# below arguments to also check API docs and/or translations.
+# below argument to also check API docs.
-npm run check:metadata -- --translations --apis
+npm run check:metadata -- --apis

 # Or, run all the checks.
 Although this only checks non-API docs.
 npm run check